Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Quantum phase transition

 \section{Quantum phase transition}

-The quantum phase transition in KN model is a competition between the Kondo-singlet phase and the antiferromagnetic long range order.
-The $U(1)$ symmetric one dimensional model is always in the Kondo-singlet phase for any value of $\lambda$ \cite{gu,Langari06} which agrees with the nonzero gap ($G_1$) obtained in Eq.~\eqref{g1}.
-However, the one dimensional model with $Z_2$ symmetry shows a quantum phase transition to antiferromagnetic order at $\lambda_c=2.22$ for the Ising interaction between $\tau$-spins, i.e., $\eta_x=\eta_y=0$ and $\eta_z=1$ \cite{mahmoudian}.
-Unlike the one dimensional model, both two and three dimensional KN Hamiltonian with $U(1)$ symmetry show a quantum phase transition from the disordered Kondo-singlet to the antiferromagnetic ordered phase \cite{gu,Langari06,rezania}.
-The quantum critical point depends on the anisotropy parameters; however, the critical value of the control parameter is less than one ($\lambda_c<1$) for both $2$- and $3$-dimensional models.
-It supports our approach to study the quantum phase transition of KN model by PCUT.
+The QPT in the KN model is a competition between the Kondo-singlet phase and the antiferromagnetic long range order.
+The $U(1)$-symmetric one-dimensional model is always in the Kondo-singlet phase for any value of $\lambda$ \cite{gu,Langari06}, which agrees with the nonzero gap $G_1$ obtained in Eq.~\eqref{g1}.
+However, the $Z_2$-symmetric one-dimensional model exhibits a QPT to the antiferromagnetic order at $\lambda_c=2.22$ for the Ising interaction between $\tau$-spins, i.e., $\eta_x=\eta_y=0$ and $\eta_z=1$ \cite{mahmoudian}.

+Unlike the one-dimensional model, both two- and three-dimensional KN Hamiltonian with $U(1)$ symmetry show a QPT from the disordered Kondo-singlet to the antiferromagnetic ordered phase \cite{gu,Langari06,rezania}.
+The quantum critical point depends on the anisotropy parameters; however, $\lambda_c<1$ for both cases.
+This observation supports our approach to study the QPTs in the KN model by PCUT.

-We study the QPT of KN model by implementing two different measures.
-(A) The energy gap which vanishes at the QCP.
-(B) The derivative of bipartite entanglement that shows a singular behavior at the QCP.
-It should be emphasized that PCUT gives a results for the thermodynamic limit ($L\rightarrow \infty$) although its accuracy is given by the order of perturbation.
+We study the QPT of the KN model by using two different criteria: i. the closure of gap (where the gap vanishes at a quantum critical point), ii. the derivative of bipartite entanglement (which could show a singular behavior at a quantum critical point).
+It should be re-emphasized that PCUT gives results for the thermodynamic limit ($L\rightarrow \infty$), although its accuracy is given by the order of perturbation.